seek4science/seek-documentation/help/user-guide/aai.md

 ---
 title: Logging into via LS Login
 layout: page-ett
-sidebar: userguide
 ---

-*Note*: This section assumes you have an LS Login account (or your organization is connected to LS Login), and LS Login authentication is enabled on the SEEK instance you are using.
-For more information on LS Login, please see their [documentation](https://lifescience-ri.eu/ls-login/documentation/user-documentation/user-documentation.html){:target="_blank"}.
+{% include callout.html type="note" content="This section assumes you have an LS Login account (or your organization is connected to LS Login), and LS Login authentication is enabled on the SEEK instance you are using.
+For more information on LS Login, please see their [documentation](https://lifescience-ri.eu/ls-login/documentation/user-documentation/user-documentation.html){:target=\"_blank\"}." %}

 Already got a SEEK account?
 See how to [add LS Login to your account](managing-identities.html#add-identity) instead.